jdrever/intentional-technology/intentional-technology/eco-system/how-to-notebook.md

 <h2>Intermediate and Complex</h2>

-<p>There are many other note-taking applications available for more complex circumstances, and we'll introduce some of those later in the course.
+<p>There are many other note-taking applications available for more complex circumstances, and we'll introduce some of those later in the guide.
 If you are already using one - great, keep doing what you are doing!</p>

 {% endguidance %}